wyu6609/whats_Upp/README.md

 ## Description

 WhatsUpp is a chat app built on Rails and React with the focus of group chat functionality.
+It is also mobile responsive.
 Inspired by the popular messaging app, WhatsApp!

 <p align="center"><img src = ""/></p>
 <p align="center"><img src = "/git-demo/mobile-demo.gif"/></p>